Pontiac76/CYD-Clock/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Is this a code bug, or usability bug?**
-[ ] Code
-[ ] Usability

-**If code bug, describe where in the code you've found the problem** Rough Line Number or Function:

-**If Usability bug, describe how you got the bug** Provide the step by step process to reproduce the behaviour.
-Always start from the "main screen".

 **Expected behaviour**
 A clear and concise description of what you expected to happen.